GNAPIKA-1/M3_WiperControlSystem/1_REQUIREMENTS/README.md

 * 3×12-bit, 2.4 MSPS A/D converters: up to 24 channels
 * 2×12-bit D/A converters
 * Upto 17 timers,etc

-# WORKING PRINCIPLE
-* Assume that the automobile is the microcontroller.
-* If the push button is long pressed , the first led (red) will turn on.
-Hence, the engine starts.
-* Clicking the push button again, the wiper will start, and the second led (blue) will turn on, moving at a desired rate.
-* If the button is clicked again, the third led (green) will turn on, and the wiper's speed will be increased in comparison to the previous one.
-* With the fourth press,  the fourth led (orange) will turn on, and the wiper speed will be increased in accordance with the previous one.
-* The microcontroller (vehicle) is turned off after the fifth press which would a long press.

-# SWOT ANALYSIS
-## STRENGTH
-* Low Budget
-* Easy usage
-* Good Reputation
-* Big Influence on the market
-## WEAKNESS
-* Structural Inertia
-* High Transaction Cost
-* Weak Focus on Process Innovations
-## OPPORTUNITIES
-* Emerging New Markets
-* Technological Development
-* Demand for Saving Equipments
-## THREATS
-* Low Bargaining Power Buyers
-* Ethical Pressure
-* Highly Regulated Industry
-* Economical Crisis
-# 4W's & 1H
-### WHAT
-* The operational speed of a vehicle wiper is controlled by a wiper speed control mechanism based on rain conditions.
-To generate, the control system incorporates a rain sensor that detects rain conditions.
-The amplitude of an analogue signal depends on the detected rain conditions.
-### WHY
-* To keep the windscreen clean enough to give adequate view at all times.
-### WHEN
-* The windshield wipers remove rain and snow from the windshield, while the headlights improve visibility at night.
-### WHO
-* A wiper speed control system for an automobile manages the wiper's functioning speed in response to weather conditions which is helpful for the drivers.
-### HOW
-* You can adjust the speed of the car wiper system according to the rainfall.
-### WHERE
-* In general, car wipers are controlled by the stalk on the right side of the steering wheel.

 # HIGH LEVEL REQUIREMENTS